bbody/bbody.github.io/_posts/2019-12-25-my-experiences-with-ci-cd.md

 ## Next

-Although I am happy with the CI/CD tools I currently use, if the opportunity arises, I would like to try other tools.
+Although I am happy with the CI/CD tools I currently use, if the opportunity strikes, I would like to try other tools.
 Some that have caught my eye include:
 - [CodeShip](https://codeship.com/)
 - [Buildbot](https://buildbot.net/)
 - [Buildkite](https://buildkite.com/)